conda-forge/conda-forge.github.io/src/user/announcements.rst

     CentOS8 might not be ready for a full-scale switch to CentOS7.
 Thus the ``conda-forge`` core team has decided to delay moving to CentOS7 until sometime early next year, likely the end of January 2021 at the earliest.
 We are actively looking for feedback from our users on this issue.
-Please do :ref:`get in touch <>` if you have comments or concerns!
+Please do :ref:`get in touch <getintouch>` if you have comments or concerns!

 :2020-12-02: Artifact Validation